ck3mp3r/nu-mcp/docs/implementation-plans/c5t-implementation-plan.md

 ```

 **Acceptance Criteria**:
-- [ ] Can add items to existing list
+- [ ] Can add items to existing list (default status: 'todo')
+- [ ] Can update item status (todo → in_progress → done)
-- [ ] Can mark items complete
+- [ ] Can mark items complete with shortcut
-- [ ] Completed_at timestamp set on completion
+- [ ] completed_at timestamp set when status becomes 'done'
-- [ ] Status changes from 'pending' to 'completed'
+- [ ] started_at timestamp set when status becomes 'in_progress'
-- [ ] List shows items with status
+- [ ] List shows items grouped/filtered by status
+- [ ] Only valid status transitions allowed

 ---